mimblewimble/grin/doc/build.md

 As before, node 1 will create the blockchain and begin mining.
 As we'll be running many servers from the same machine, we'll configure specific ports for other servers to explicitly connect to.

-First, we run a wallet server to recieve rewards on port 15000 (we'll log in debug mode for more information about what's happening)
+First, we run a wallet server to receive rewards on port 15000 (we'll log in debug mode for more information about what's happening)

     node1$ RUST_LOG=grin=debug grin wallet -p "password" -r 15000 receive

 Then we start node 1 mining with its P2P server bound to port 10000 and its api server at 10001.
-We also provide our wallet address where we'll recieve mining rewards.
+We also provide our wallet address where we'll receive mining rewards.
 In another terminal:

     node1$ RUST_LOG=grin=debug grin server -m -p 10000 -a 10001 -w "http://127.0.0.1:15000" run